 Town Committee members work closely with the Metropolitan Police and its Safer Neighbourhood panels to improve community safety and combat anti-social behaviour in Hampstead.
-The Town Committee has also contributed to unfinished discussions on the future of the former Hampstead Police Station, a listed and unoccupied building.
+The Town Committee also supported Camden Council at the planning inquiry in relation to the unsuccessful attempt to turn the former Hampstead Police Station, a listed building, into a school.

 Traffic, air, noise and light pollution, sustainable construction and waste recycling are at the forefront of all new thinking by the Town Committee and the Society generally.
 A green approach is taken wherever practicable.